Photo of eggs and a syringe representing egg donation medication.

-Without stimulating medications, the ovaries make and release only 1 mature egg per menstrual cycle (month).
-During your egg donation cycle, there are typically 3 medications that you will take over the course of 2-4 weeks.
-These medications allow your body to produce multiple eggs in one cycle.
-The medications are self-injectable, and will need to be administered daily.
+The medications are self-injectable and will need to be administered daily.
 These injections are not intravenous; they are subcutaneous, which means they are inserted just under the skin.
 The injections are very easy and painless.
-A nurse coordinator will give you instructions and an overview of how to administer the injections to yourself.
+A nurse will provide you with instructions on how to administer the injections yourself.

-There are several ovarian stimulation medication protocols that are used to “pump up” the ovaries to make enough follicles and eggs.
+For the egg donation experience to be successful, there are several ovarian stimulation medication protocols that are used to “pump up” the ovaries to make enough follicles and eggs.
 IVF stimulation protocols in the US generally involve the use of 3 types of drugs:

 1. A medication to suppress the LH surge and ovulation until the developing eggs are ready.
+There are 2 classes of drugs used for this:

 • GnRH-agonist (gonadotropin releasing hormone agonist) such as Lupron